sygint/awesome-cv-astro/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+For a detailed technical overview and component structure, see [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Commands

 All commands are run from the root of the project, from a terminal: